Midland County Court Records

 Marriage Licenses and Divorce Records

 The County Clerk issues marriage licenses and maintains marriage records dating back to 1867.
-Applications must be made in person at the County Clerk’s office on the 4th floor of the Midland County Courthouse.
-There is a 72-hour waiting period after the license is issued before a ceremony may take place (waived in certain circumstances).
+Applications must be made in person at the County Clerk's office on the 4th floor of the Midland County Courthouse.
+A 72-hour waiting period applies after the license is issued before a ceremony may take place (waived in certain circumstances).
 Certified copies of marriage records can be ordered online through the Midland County vitals portal at a cost of $7.00 per certified copy plus a $5.00 service and credit-card processing fee.

 Divorce records are maintained by the District Clerk for cases filed in Midland County.
 Statewide divorce verification can also be obtained through the Texas Department of State Health Services, Office of Vital Statistics.